 Then our thrice-published Two Dollar Radio author/friend Joshua Mohr sent us a picture showing that he had gotten the logo tattooed too.
 And then our dear friend and professional bookseller Emily Pullen got the tattoo on her arm as well.
 And the club was born!

-In exchange for tattooing your person with our boombox logo, you can choose any available 10 of our print books (U.S. addresses only!) or Ebooks, and be showcased on our website and social media as part of the Two Dollar Radio Tattoo Club.
+In exchange for tattooing your body with our boombox logo, you can choose any 10 currently available print books published by Two Dollar Radio (for shipment to U.S. addresses only!) or Ebooks, and be showcased on our website and social media as part of the Two Dollar Radio Tattoo Club.

 * Print books will only be mailed to U.S. addresses (via USPS); Ebooks (.mobi or .epub) can be sent for any addresses outside of the U.S.